Rupert Gerritsen: Indigenous prehistory and early Australian historical research

 And Their Ghosts May Be Heard (1994) is a detailed exploration of the fate of the Dutch mariners cast away on the Western Australian coast in the 1600s and early 1700s.

 Gerritsen claimed that some 16% of Nhanda, an Aboriginal language of the central west coast of Western Australia, was apparently derived from Dutch as a result of interaction with marooned sailors.
-This discovery led to major reevaluation in the perceptions of the early prehistory, in that Aboriginal Australians were not mute witnesses to the unfolding events of history but active participants who embraced parts of European culture long before the British settlement of the continent.
-However, the claim that there is an identifiable Dutch influence on the Nhanda language has been strongly refuted by linguists who have studied the Nhanda language.
+This discovery led to major reevaluations of the perceptions of the early prehistory, in that Aboriginal Australians were not mute witnesses to the unfolding events of history but active participants who embraced parts of European culture long before the British settlement of the continent.
+However, the claim that there is an identifiable Dutch influence on the Nhanda language has been strongly refuted by linguists who have studied it.

 Gerritsen also researched the location where two mutineers from the Batavia mutiny, possibly Australia's first European settlers, were marooned on 16 November 1629.
 As a consequence of his research Gerritsen established that Hutt River, 500 km north of Perth, was the site where Wouter Loos and Jan Pelgrom de Bye first set foot on mainland Australia.
 These discoveries wrought a complete change in the methodology of recording Western Australian pre-history.
 Many subsequent scholars have embraced this new historical paradigm in their works.

 After the appearance of Ghosts, Gerritsen published a range of papers and monographs in diverse fields, from archaeology to historical linguistics.

 Australia and the Origins of Agriculture put forward evidence that some Indigenous Australian groups in traditional circumstances were engaged in food production, including agriculture, and lived in large permanent settlements.